 The best songs on Dance Of Death are up there with Iron Maiden’s best of all time, in particular Paschendale and Rainmaker.
 On the other hand, there are too many songs here that only pad the record out without leaving any lasting mark, in particular Wildest Dreams, the pedestrian Gates Of Tomorrow and the embarrassingly tabloid The Age Of Innocence, as well as drummer Nicko McBrain’s first songwriting credit, New Frontier.
 In other words, cracking highlights in an uneven package.

-In the end, the highlights carry the day.
+Meanwhile, the highlights carry the day on Dance Of Death.
 Even when it’s considered as part of the immense Iron Maiden canon, and thus a long-winded list of the Maiden studio albums, Dance Of Death is a good record that would prove Maiden’s creative longevity to be all but assured.

 Christer’s verdict: 4/6